Victoria offers everything from the cultured capital of Melbourne, which is rich in Halal restaurants, to the ski fields of the Australian Alps.

 For a wilderness experience, visit Phillip Island, located 90 minutes from Melbourne.
 Here you’ll discover beautiful beaches, bushland parks and an abundance of wildlife including koalas, kangaroos, seals and penguins.
-Don’t miss the nightly parade when the resident Little Penguins return from a day’s fishing.
+Don’t miss the nightly parade when the resident little penguins return to their burroughs from a day’s fishing.

 Next, drive the Great Ocean Road, one of the world’s most scenic coastal drives.
-On the 240 kilometre stretch, you’ll see beaches, cliffs and the iconic Twelve Apostles rock formation.
+On the 240-kilometre stretch, you’ll see beaches, cliffs and the iconic 12 Apostles rock formation.
 At the quiet seaside towns along the drive you can go surfing or ride horses on the beach.

 For something completely different, go skiing in the Australian Alps.
 Victoria’s ski fields and resort towns include Mt Buller, Hotham and Falls Creek.
 They offer slopes to satisfy all skill levels, professional tuition for beginners, as well as toboggan rides and even dog sledding.
 The ski season in Victoria runs from June to September.

 For great eating it’s hard to beat the streets of Melbourne, jam-packed with everything from food trucks to fine diners.